Minneapolis-St Paul International

 Taxis are available at both terminals.
-The journey from the airport to Minneapolis is approximately 12 miles (19km), costing $39-49; and to St Paul is around 8 miles (13km), costing $31-38.
-To reach the taxi booth from the Lindbergh Terminal, cross through the Tram Level (Level T) toward the parking ramp and go up one level.
+The journey from the airport to Minneapolis is approximately 12 miles (19km), costing $39 to 49; and to St Paul is around 8 miles (13km), costing $31 to 38.
+To reach the taxi booth from the Lindbergh Terminal, passengers should cross through the Tram Level (Level T) toward the parking ramp and go up one level.

 Transfer between terminals

-The MSP Airport Conferent Center has meeting rooms, internet-ready workstations, copy and fax services, laptop rentals and catering facilities.
-There are also self-service business centres in each terminal with phones, dataports and postal services; and charging stations and internet terminals are located in both terminals.
+The MSP Airport Conferent Center has meeting rooms, internet-ready workstations, copy and fax services, and catering facilities.
+There are also self-service business centres in each terminal and charging stations are located in both terminals.

 Minneapolis-St Paul International Taxis: the taxi fares above are intended as a guideline only.